-Nicholas DiLorenzo joined Rosenberg & Estis, P.C. in 2020 and is an associate with the firm's Administration Department.
+Nicholas DiLorenzo joined Rosenberg & Estis, P.C. in 2020 and is Of Counsel with the firm's Tax Incentives & Affordable Housing Department.

-Prior to joining Rosenberg & Estis, Mr. DiLorenzo was an associate with Akerman LLP.
+Prior to joining Rosenberg & Estis, DiLorenzo was an Associate with Akerman LLP.

 - Represented developer in obtaining a disposition of City-owned property, construction loan, 421-a and ICAP tax benefits, a Voluntary Inclusionary Housing (VIH) development bonus, and zoning lot formation/transfer of development rights.